-Please click on the above image for a link to go through to the British Beatles Fan Club website, where the following review by Peter Sims first appeared.
+Please click on the above image for a link to go through to the British Beatles Fan Club website, where the full version of the following review by Peter Sims first appeared.

 Thursday, 13th May 2021